hazae41/example-network-website/README.md

 const nonce = keccak256((BigInt(Date.now()) - 1708787955000n) / (1000n * 5n))
 ```

-With this formula, the nonce is automatically rotated on every new block, and so can the memory.
+With this formula, the nonce is automatically rotated on every new block, and so can the in-memory state.

 ```tsx
 let allSecrets = new Set<string>()